karlof002/karlof002/README.md

 - **Version Control:** Git, GitHub
 - **Other:** Docker, Firebase, TypeScript

-### 📚 Current Projects
-- **Rent-A-Tool**: A multi-platform app allowing users to rent specialized tools and equipment.
-The app supports **iOS**, **Android**, and **Web** versions with features such as suggested products, search functionalities, and an intuitive profile management system.
-- **Bestellsystem KUK**: A web application developed for **Oberösterreichische Gesundheitsholding GmbH (OÖG)** to optimize internal ordering processes.
-It features automated approval workflows, PDF exports, and product management.
-All code and documentation are available on **GitHub**.

 ### 🚀 My Mission
 I believe in building software that **delivers value**.
 Whether it's making a business process more efficient or creating an app that users love to use, my goal is to contribute to projects that have a real-world impact.
 I'm always eager to learn and experiment with new tools, approaches, and technologies to stay on the cutting edge of development.

 ### 💬 Let's Connect!
 Feel free to reach out if you'd like to collaborate on a project or just have a chat about tech.
-You can find me on [GitHub](https://github.com/your-username) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile).
+You can find me on [GitHub](https://github.com/karlof002)

 ---
 *“Turning creative ideas into solutions through code.”*